Hello First Time Here? Site Map Search How to Order Tile Contact

 In the installation photo, the customer chose to use the base pattern, with panels reversed for symmetry.
 The seamless verision allows an infinite repeat without reversing.
 William De Morgan Fish Tiles.

-This Mermaid backsplash in Brooklyn, New York, shows the mermaid backsplash in a darker blue for this installation.
+This Mermaid backsplash in Bronx, New York, shows the mermaid backsplash in a darker blue for this installation.
 A custom matching panel was made for the adjacent wall behind the sink.
 The mermaid mural consists of 48 4.25 inch tiles.
 Smaller sizes are available.
 Mermaid backsplashes and mural.

 The Fantastic Bird shower, installed in Northampton, Mass., was designed by E. Stuart Giles III.
 The facing William De Morgan Fantastic Birds are large: three eight-inch tiles per panel.

 The turquoise and lapis De Morgan fish grace a shower in Brooklyn, New York.
 The tiles are 4.25 inch and repeat indefinitely.
 I have five De Morgan fish designs available.
 Shown are 10 fish in turquoise colorway.
 You can see a close-up of these border tiles before they were shipped: De Morgan Fish

 Bird and Trellis was inspired by the birds Morris watched darting in and out of the trellis in his Red House garden.
 This is Bird and Trellis shower mural is installed in Vancouver, British Columbia.
 I have several color variations of Bird and Trellis.
 The pattern repeats seamlessly on both the horizontal and vertical.
 Bird and Trellis.